-I am an Assistant Professor at the University of Cambridge and a member of Cambridge's Computational and Biological Learning lab (CBL) and
+I am an Assistant Professor at the University of Montreal and a member of Mila.

-My research group focuses on Deep Learning, AI Alignment, and AI safety.
+My research group KASL focuses on Deep Learning, AI Alignment, AI safety, and AI policy.
 I’m broadly interested in work (including in areas outside of Machine Learning, e.g. AI governance) that could reduce the risk of human extinction (“x-risk”) resulting from out-of-control AI systems.
 Particular interests include:

 “Can we get Deep Learning systems to generalize safely?”

-- Understanding learning and generalization in deep learning and foundation models, especially via “empirical theory” approaches
+- Scientifically understanding how learning and generalization work in deep learning

-- Preventing the development and deployment of socially harmful AI systems
+- Preventing and mitigating socially harmful development, deployment, and use of AI systems

 - Elaborating and evaluating speculative concerns about more advanced future AI systems